Rewind789/wanderer-archive/other/quotes.md

 37. “Toes are the key to everything” - Ms Banyard
 38. “Are you in love with Mr Casey’s wife?” _***to Lulu******_ - Rutvi K
 39. “I’m going to come around with a plastic bag asking for money” - Mr Cho
+40. "Yeah!
+Obliterate my sister...I approve..." - Jie W
-40. “Don’t you hate that feeling when the shower rejects you?” - Rutvi K
+41. “Don’t you hate that feeling when the shower rejects you?” - Rutvi K
-41. “_cries while stroking shower” -_ Lulu Y
+42. “_cries while stroking shower” -_ Lulu Y
-42. “You never know until you try” - Rutvi K
+43. “You never know until you try” - Rutvi K
-43. “Gasps so hard I get an overdose of air” - Rutvi K
+44. “Gasps so hard I get an overdose of air” - Rutvi K
-44. “Is there any lore behind the ears” - Antonina L
+45. “Is there any lore behind the ears” - Antonina L
-45. “ITS SIMPLE ****ING QUALIFICATION” - Some random kid
+46. “ITS SIMPLE ****ING QUALIFICATION” - Some random kid
-46. "You need class to eat chopsticks " - Victoria C
+47. "You need class to eat chopsticks " - Victoria C
-47. "I saw numbers and got scared" - Luvenia Y
+48. "I saw numbers and got scared" - Luvenia Y
-48. "I JUST WANT QUOTES KSLDJFHKSDFHJKSDJFHSKDF" - Luvenia Y
+49. "I JUST WANT QUOTES KSLDJFHKSDFHJKSDJFHSKDF" - Luvenia Y
-49. "My primary school teacher used to put tissues in her bras" - Luvenia Y
+50. "My primary school teacher used to put tissues in her bras" - Luvenia Y
-50. "When you assume, you make asses of u and me" - Dr. Bouwer (retold by Donal T)
+51. "When you assume, you make asses of u and me" - Dr. Bouwer (retold by Donal T)

 > [^1]: ASS + U + ME = ASSUME ._>